mmm/mmm.github.com/source/_posts/2015-10-13-docker-cdh.markdown

         /target/scala-2.10/My-assembly-1.0.1.20151013T155727Z.c3c961a51c.jar \
         myarg

-where the `--name` makes it easier to find in the midst of multiple yarn jobs.
+The `--name` arg makes it easier to find in the midst of multiple yarn jobs.

 ## Logs